Sleep & Anxiety Supplements

 Reasonable combinations

-• Magnesium glycinate + L-theanine (evening, 1–2 h before bed) — common stack, both safe, complementary mechanisms (Mg modulates NMDA/GABA, L-theanine modulates glutamate/alpha waves).
+• Magnesium glycinate + L-theanine (evening, 1–2 h before bed) — common stack, both safe, complementary mechanisms (magnesium modulates NMDA/GABA, L-theanine raises alpha waves).

-• Magnesium glycinate + low-dose melatonin for travel or shift transition — fine.
+• Magnesium glycinate + low-dose melatonin for travel or shift transition — fine, short-term.

 Be cautious with